narimiller/GANs-generative-art/README.md

 The GAN appears to have learned the color variation in the original dataset.
 It attempts a good variety of dishes, but it has trouble with detail, surfaces, multiple dishes, and perspective.
 Some dishes look edible from afar, but most look like food from an alien planet and individual ingredients are not so identifiable.

 The lack of realism in the generated images is likely due to a lack of training data.
-Although StyleGAN2-ADA is designed for limited data regimes, a dataset of 392 images was still too little to learn $\rho_{data}$.
-The GAN may perform much better on at least 1K images, but 392 images was all the business had at the time.
+Although StyleGAN2-ADA is designed for limited data regimes, a dataset of 392 images was still too little to learn p_data.
 The trend of the FID plot suggests that additional training time would not improve the model by much.

 ### Latent Space Exploration